enyelsequeira/enyelsequeira/README.md

 - 🖥 I’m currently working as a Senior Frontend Engineer @Omegasys.eu
 - 🤓 I’m currently learning more about `C#` and `Blazor`
 - 👨🏻‍💻 I’m looking to build meaningful apps
-- 🙌🏼 2022 Goals: Learn and be able to scale with Rust and Creating more complex contracts with Solidity
+- 🙌🏼 2022 Goals: Learn a different language
 - ⚽️ Fun fact: I love playing tennis and soccer